MIB Equivalency Exams

-Click here for Fall 2013 Course Listings/Schedule and more information from the Registrar's Office
+Click here to review last year's Course Schedules and more information from the Registrar's Office

 IMPORTANT: The Equivalency Exams are administered, without exception, ONLY twice a year―during Fall Orientation and during Spring Orientation.
 For more information about the Equivalency Exams, CLICK HERE.